1.2 million people with mental illness are incarcerated each year.

 Studies show that in states with less access to mental health treatment, there are also higher rates of incarceration.
 There is a strong positive correlation between lack of available mental health care and higher incarceration rates.

-Consumer Health Coalition, in partnership with Allegheny County Department of Human Services, launched a jail re-entry project in November 2014 to reduce instances of inmates being released into society without access to medications, treatment programs, and health care.
+Consumer Health Coalition (CHC), in partnership with Allegheny County Department of Human Services, launched our Jail Re-entry project in November 2014 to reduce instances of inmates re-entering society without access to medications, treatment programs, or health care.

 CHC Health Care Navigators work in the jail to assist inmates with the application process for health coverage so they have active health insurance upon their release from the jail.
 Our goal is for inmates with substance use disorders, mental illness, and chronic health conditions to have uninterrupted health care access and continuity of coverage.